corenel/image-stitching/docs/warp.md

     ![Select the points](warp_screen.jpg)

+    - This process will automatically detect and select corner if possible.
     - The order should be the same as it is in the groundtruth (not as it in the screen).

     ![Ground truth](warp_groundtruth.jpg)